 The filing of a notice of preferred address pursuant to 11 U.S.C. § 342(f) by the creditor directly with the agency or agencies that provide noticing services for the Bankruptcy Court will constitute the filing of such notice with the Court.

 Registration with the National Creditor Registration Service must be accomplished through the Bankruptcy Noticing Center, the agency that provides noticing services for the Bankruptcy Court for the Northern District of Florida.
-Refer to www.flnb.uscourts.gov for more information.
+Refer to the Court’s website for more information.

-A local form for use by creditors for filing the notice of preferred address under 11 U.S.C. § 342(e) is available at www.flnb.uscourts.gov.
+A local form for use by creditors for filing the notice of preferred address under 11 U.S.C. § 342(e) is available online.

 Advisory Committee Notes

+2021 Amendment

+The amended rule includes stylistic changes to refer to applicable forms and the Local Rules Links page that provides links to various Official Forms and Local Forms.

 2020 Amendment